 In the preschool age demo, I feel like as practitioners of content creation, we have a moral and ethical responsibility to make sure that the content we are giving them is going to help create a better generation than the one we are living with.
 A huge part of that is research -- fully understanding that children are a lot smarter than we give them credit for.

 I'm constantly looking at research and articles that discuss the development cycles of kids.
 There was a statistic that said that by around 16 months, kids can start associating behaviors and actions with race.
-Children as young as 2 years old use race to reason about people's behaviors, by 30 months most children use race to choose playmates.
+Children as young as two years old use race to reason about people's behaviors, by 30 months most children use race to choose playmates.
 Kids do see color.
 If you're a white child in a white family, you might not be exposed to other races until you're much older.
 This is why representation on television is important and can be so powerful.
-A black person on television might be their only introduction to a person of color in their life.
+A Black person on television might be their only introduction to a person of color in their life.
 If they can see different races, backgrounds displayed/portrayed on television especially in that preschool age, playing and having fun together, then when they get into the real world, they can use that reasoning.
 They can start making those connections and we can start reversing some of those biases that might have formed because of their environment.
 Diversity, representation and inclusion are important in kids' media because we can really do a lot of great and positive work.
 This is important work that we all should start doing.
 We make sure that our writers' room is diverse so that the content benefits.
 And also, it's always encouraging to see others that look like you at a place of work.
 I've always pushed for diverse content.

 What advice do you have for a young person who wants to work in the industry?